MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/key-features-of-ucma-4-0.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Modality-extensible communication framework
-Offline conference scheduling and management
-Presence publishing and presence subscription
-Contacts and groups

 Developers can use the key features listed in this topic to create multimodal and multiparty communication and collaboration applications with Enhanced Presence capabilities.